Natural Treatments For Cats with IBD and Irritable Bowel Syndrome (IBS)

 NotaSAN Drops - Best seller!
 Natural homeopathic remedy that fights infection and supports your pet's immune system.
 Controls harmful bacteria and restores gut flora balance, improving digestive symptoms and immune function.
 Gentle, easy to administer (tasteless, alcohol-free) and safe for long-term use.
 Safe for small very small pets and kittens.

 Gastro ULC - This home remedy helps pets with acid reflux, vomiting, stomach gurgling and pain.
 It coats the stomach and relieves the burning and pain associated with acid reflux and acid stomach.
 Use this supplements along with the IBD Kit, as acid stomach begins with poor digestion.
-Many cats with IBD and irritable bowel are vomiting, and this creates a great deal of irritation in the esophagus and stomach.
+Many cats with IBD and irritable bowel are vomiting or dry heaving, and this creates a great deal of irritation in the esophagus and stomach.
 Over time, the Gastro ULC enables cats to reduce or eliminate the need for antacid medications.

 “My 14 year old cat Burrito started vomiting hairballs occasionally.
 Then it got so frequent, we had to seclude Burrito to the basement every night.
 She hated this very much because she had always slept between my husband and myself.
 Poor kitty!
 Well most of the time she would vomit undigested food during the day and then early in the morning, it was a white foam liquid.
 So we took her to the vet and they thought she could have acid reflex, so we put her on a medication twice a day.
 She didn't like that at all and it didn't work--she still vomited the same.